-

 Symptoms

-When creating a website using Coveo for Sitecore, you rely on placeholders to display different elements on a page.
+When creating a site using Coveo for Sitecore, you rely on placeholders to display different elements on a page.

 On a Coveo for Sitecore Hive search page, you see placeholders for the search interface, the search box, the error message, the result list, and all other components needed to build a functional search page.
 These placeholders are controlled by a dynamic placeholder module which makes them mobile.
 Coveo for Sitecore comes with the following placeholder method: @Html.Sitecore().CoveoDynamicPlaceholder("coveo-ui-content", @Model.Id)